-Consistent with the Amended and Restated Gibraltar Industries, Inc. 2005 Equity Incentive Plan, the maximum number of PSUs credited to an individual as a result of performance that exceeds median peer group performance is limited to 200% of the PSUs granted.
-There is no limit on pay-out under the PSU grant as it is based on the 90-day average stock price as of December 31, 2011.
+Consistent with the Amended and Restated Gibraltar Industries, Inc. 2005 Equity Incentive Plan, the maximum number of PSUs that may be credited to an individual for performance that exceeds the Index's performance is limited to two hundred percent (200%) of the PSUs granted.
+Additionally, the maximum amount payable to an executive officer receiving a PSU award will not exceed five times the grant date fair value of the award.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE APPROVAL OF THE MATERIAL TERMS OF THE PERFORMANCE STOCK UNIT GRANT IN PROPOSAL 5.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE APPROVAL OF THE MATERIAL TERMS OF THE ANNUAL PERFORMANCE STOCK UNIT GRANT IN PROPOSAL 3.